isomerpages/moe-yiochukangpri/_events/2018 Events/Term 4.md

 #### **Science Buskers Festival 2018**

 Science Buskers Festival 2018 serves as a platform for participants to do a “show-and-tell” on any science topic with the aims of developing one’s communication skills through expressions of science in creative manners, and inspiring an interest in science.
-Two of our teams made it to the grand final!Click&nbsp;[here](https://yiochukangpri.moe.edu.sg/departments/science)&nbsp;to find out more!
+Two of our teams made it to the grand final!
+Click&nbsp;[here](https://yiochukangpri.moe.edu.sg/departments/science)&nbsp;to find out more!